CFM880/Android_Base/ch04/ch04_1/README.md

 **Sr.No** | **Component & description**
 ----------|------------------------------
-1         | **Prolog** <br An XML file starts with a prolog.
-The first line that contains the information about a file is prolog/>
+1         | **Prolog**  An XML file starts with a prolog.
+The first line that contains the information about a file is prolog